Fluctuation analysis for particle-based stochastic reaction-diffusion models: Numerical results

-In the figure we have normalized the histograms such that both integrate to one, and use a fixed histogram bin-width corresponding to the molar concentration of one-particle for the CRDME curves.
-We see that, as expected, the SPIDE molar mass has an approximately Gaussian distribution.
+In the figure we have converted the raw molar mass data to have units of particle counts by multiplying by $\gamma$.
+We generated the SPIDE curve by partitioning the data produced by our simulations into equally sized bins using the \texttt{hist} function from the Python visualization library \texttt{matplotlib}, pairing each bin center with the corresponding bin count to create a series of equispaced data points, and interpolating linearly between consecutive data points.
+We then normalized the SPIDE curve to have an integral of (number of CRDME trials) / $\gamma$.
+We see that, as expected, the SPIDE particle counts have an approximately Gaussian distribution.
 For large $\gamma$, the SPIDE and CRDME distributions have very little visible difference.

 In our tests, the SPIDE solver is about 100 times faster than the CRDME simulation for large enough $\gamma$; it took approximately 21 hours on 28 threads for 1,600,000 SPIDE simulations, or 588 compute hours, for an approximate time of 1.3s/simulation.
 On the other hand, the $\gamma=8000$ CRDME simulations took around 132s/trial.
 Hence, the SPIDE provides an intermediate fidelity model, more accurate and more computationally expensive than the mean field model, but less accurate and less computationally expensive than the PBSRD model.
 As the figures show, the fluctuation process can very accurately capture the overall distribution for statistics of interest at a reduced computational cost when $\gamma$ is sufficiently large.